horizontalsystems/horizontalsystems.github.io/dapps/bank-wallet.md

 ## License

-The BANK wallet is open source and available under the terms of the MIT Lincense.
+The BANK wallet is open source and available under the terms of the MIT License.